grame-cncm/faustwebsite/mkdocs/docs/community/made-with-faust.md

 <a href="https://github.com/grame-cncm/faustworks"><img  class="mx-auto d-block" src="img/faustworks.jpg" alt="Card image cap"></a>

-An IDE for Faust.
-Allows Faust programmers to visualize block diagrams, corresponding C++ code, compile to various Faust targets, etc.
+FaustWorks is an IDE (Integrated Development Environment) for the Faust dsp programming language.
+You must have Faust installed to be able to use FaustWorks.
+Platforms supported are Linux and OSX.

 ## [FaustLive](https://github.com/grame-cncm/faustlive)

 <a href="https://github.com/grame-cncm/faustlive"><img  class="mx-auto d-block" src="img/faustlive.jpg" alt="Card image cap"></a>

-An on-the-fly compiler for the Faust programming language using the LLVM technology.
+FaustLive is an advanced self-contained prototyping environment for the Faust programming language with an ultra-short edit-compile-run cycle.
+Thanks to its fully embedded compilation chain, FaustLive is simple to install and doesn't require any external compiler, development toolchain or SDK to run.

+FaustLive is the ideal tool for fast prototyping.
+Faust programs can be compiled and run on the fly by simple drag and drop.
+They can even be edited and recompiled while running, without sound interruption.
+It supports also native applications generation using the Faust online compiler.

+FaustLive is based on the Faust library and on LLVM.

 ​